magda-io/magda-auth-oidc/README.md

 4. Create a secret in your deployment Magda namespace with the correct value for `client-secret` key

 The secret's name should match pattern `[alias name of the auth plugin]-secret`.
-If you didn't specify alias name for the auth plugin, the secret name should be `oidc-secret` by default.
+If you didn't specify alias name for the auth plugin, the secret name should be `magda-auth-oidc-secret` by default.

 5. Setup at OIDC identity provider